Hendrix and Woodstock: 10 Little-Known Facts about the Performance That Defined the '60s

 When most people think of Hendrix and Woodstock, it is that performance of the national anthem that comes to mind.
 But to Joel Brattin, professor of literature at Worcester Polytechnic Institute (WPI), who has made an extensive study of the life and music of Hendrix, the Woodstock performance was a fascinating and telling moment in an all-too-brief career, one that was in a state of transition in the summer of '69.
 Brattin, who is also a noted authority on Victorian author Charles Dickens, says there are 10 elements of that performance that make it unique and historic:

 - Hendrix performed with a temporary band.
-The Jimi Hendrix Experience, with which he had recorded three smash albums and electrified crowds at the Monterey Pop Festival two summers before, had broken up.
-Hendrix assembled a group he called Gypsy Suns and Rainbows, which included two musicians he had played with at the start of his career on the Chitlin' Circuit in Nashville: bassist Billy Cox and guitarist Larry Lee.
-Neither had ever performed in front of a large crowd before.
-Drummer Mitch Mitchell, who was part of the Experience, and two percussionists rounded out the band, one of the largest Hendrix ever appeared with.
+The Jimi Hendrix Experience, with which he had recorded three smash albums, had broken up.
+Hendrix assembled a group he called Gypsy Suns and Rainbows.
+One of his largest bands, it included two musicians he played with at the start of his career (bassist Billy Cox and guitarist Larry Lee), drummer Mitch Mitchell (who was part of the Experience), and two percussionists.
 The group performed just twice more before disbanding.

 - Hendrix did not perform for half a million people.
-In fact, when he took to the stage at 9 a.m., the crowd, which once numbered 500,000, had dwindled to fewer than 200,000--perhaps considerably fewer.
-With the demands of work and school weighing on them, many of those fans waited just long enough to see Hendrix begin his set, and then departed themselves.
+In fact, when he took to the stage at 9 a.m., the crowd, which once numbered 500,000, had dwindled to fewer than 200,000.
+With the demands of work and school weighing on them, many fans waited just long enough to see Hendrix begin his set, and then departed.

 - The Woodstock performance had the potential to be a disaster for Hendrix.
-Recordings made at the house in upstate New York where Hendrix and the Gypsy Suns and Rainbows rehearsed and of a performance they gave at the Tinker Street Cinema in Woodstock show that the band "simply could not play well together," Brattin says.
+Recordings of rehearsals and of a performance the band gave before the festival show that they "simply could not play well together," Brattin says.
 "After listening to those tapes, you would not have guessed that the Woodstock performance would be so good.
 The credit has to go to Jimi and the strength of his onstage presence."

 - The Star Spangled Banner was not played on its own.
-It was part of a medley lasting over half an hour, one of the longest such medleys.
-The medley also included hits like Voodoo Child (slight return) and Purple Haze, and an unaccompanied improvisation lasting nearly five minutes.
+It was part of a medley lasting over half an hour that included hits like Voodoo Child (Slight Return) and Purple Haze, and an unaccompanied improvisation lasting nearly five minutes.
 Hendrix performed the national anthem as a solo in the midst of this medley.

-- It was not the first time Hendrix had performed the Star Bangled Banner--by a long shot.
+- It was not the first time Hendrix had performed The Star Spangled Banner.
 In fact, there are nearly 50 live recordings of Hendrix playing the national anthem, 28 made before Woodstock.
 They range from about a minute to more than six minutes; the Woodstock version was three minutes and 46 seconds.
 It was among the best, Brattin says.
 "And, certainly, no other version is so iconic."

 - Hendrix performed an encore, a rarity.
-He almost never performed encores, but at Woodstock, despite the vanishing crowd, he did.
-On recordings, he can be heard considering Valleys of Neptune, which he never performed publicly, before or after Woodstock.
-He opted, instead, for Hey Joe, his first hit song.
+He almost never performed encores, but at Woodstock, despite the vanishing crowd, he did: Hey Joe, his first hit song.

 - Hendrix was not supposed to close Woodstock.
 Steeped in childhood memories of the song, Woodstock organizer Michael Lang wanted Roy Rogers to come on after Hendrix and play Happy Trails.
-The cowboy crooner declined.
+The cowboy crooner declined, and Hendrix stepped in.